shinokada/dotties/README.md

 ## Overview

 Dotties is a simple dotfile management script.
-It saves specified dotfiles in the home directory to a Gist and recover from a Gist.
+It saves specified dotfiles in the home directory to a Gist and clone them from the Gist.

 ## Requirement

 GitHub CLI gh
-Bash version >= 4

 ## Installation